foogod/modgrammar/doc/tutorial.rst

    >>> myparser.char
    0

-:meth:`~modgrammar.GrammarParser.parse_string` Options and Other Parsing Methods
+:meth:`~modgrammar.GrammarParser.parse_text` Options and Other Parsing Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Up to now, we've been using :meth:`~modgrammar.GrammarParser.parse_string` in its most basic way, by simply passing a string of text, but :meth:`~modgrammar.GrammarParser.parse_string` also supports several optional parameters which can affect how it parses the text, as well:
+Up to now, we've been using :meth:`~modgrammar.GrammarParser.parse_text` in its most basic way, by simply passing a string of text, but :meth:`~modgrammar.GrammarParser.parse_text` also supports several optional parameters which can affect how it parses the text, as well:

    *reset*
       If this option is set to a true value, the parser will automatically call :meth:`~modgrammar.GrammarParser.reset` before starting to parse the supplied text.